Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## update

-Replace a key/value pair in a `ReadonlyRecord`.
+Replace a key's value in a `ReadonlyRecord` and return the updated record.
+If the specified key exists, it returns a new `Record` with the entry updated.
+If the key doesn't exist, it returns `None`.

 **Signature**